kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 4 - Build/Sprint 2: Performance Measurement Under Agile Delivery Contracts.md

 | Procurement Velocity | Targeted TO lead times & pre-positioned templates | Faster delivery starts, less administrative drag |
 | Incentive Structures | Award terms, performance bonuses, QASP collaboration metrics | Reward quality and partnership behavior |

-### Element:
+###

 #### 1\.
 Ecosystem Governance for Scaled Delivery

-Just as commercial organizations like Salesforce have implemented a *Center of Excellence (CoE)* to oversee delivery consistency and platform alignment, government agencies can adopt a similar structure—tailored to the modular contracting environment.

-A federal version of a CoE includes:

-* Program leads (Product Owners, Technical Leads)

-* Contracting stakeholders (CO, COR)

-* Vendor delivery managers or SCRUM leads

-* Security, compliance, and infrastructure representatives (when applicable)

-This team becomes the **multi-vendor governance hub**, accountable for:

-* Establishing shared delivery principles and cadence
+**Federal Success Example: Centers of Excellence**

+The General Services Administration's Centers of Excellence (CoE) program demonstrates effective multi-vendor coordination on a large scale.
+GSA manages multiple vendors across cloud adoption, contact center optimization, data analytics, and customer experience work streams.

+**Key practices from GSA CoE:**

+* **Integrated governance:** Regular cross-vendor coordination meetings with clear agendas and action items
-* Coordinating overlapping timelines and technical dependencies
+* **Shared standards:** Common security, accessibility, and technical requirements across all vendors

-* Tracking ecosystem-wide delivery health, risks, and blockers

-* Updating documentation, practices, and templates based on collective experience

-**Benefits:**

-* Reduces siloed decision-making

-* Enables faster resolution of system-wide issues

-* Fosters a shared identity between agency and vendor teams

-**Case Study: Salesforce’s Community of Excellence**

-Salesforce developed its [*Community of Excellence*](https://www.salesforce.com/blog/build-effective-center-of-excellence/?utm_source=chatgpt.com) to bring cohesion and shared accountability across a complex, multi-vendor delivery environment.
-Rather than rely solely on top-down oversight, Salesforce created structured forums where delivery partners could meet regularly, exchange insights, surface systemic challenges, and propose improvements to the overall delivery process.
-These sessions were not just updates—they were designed to foster trust, transparency, and continuous improvement.
-By encouraging vendors to collaborate—even while competing—Salesforce built a culture where partners felt invested in the success of the entire platform, not just their slice of work.
-The result was faster issue resolution, better cross-team alignment, and a stronger sense of shared purpose across the delivery ecosystem
+* **Joint planning:** Coordinated sprint planning and release schedules to minimize conflicts
+* **Transparent communication:** Shared dashboards and status updates are visible to all vendors
+* **Collective retrospectives:** Regular sessions where vendors share lessons learned and process improvements

+This approach has enabled GSA to deliver complex modernization projects more quickly and effectively than traditional single-vendor approaches.

 #### 2\.
 Vendor Self-Organization Around Shared Challenges

 One of the advantages of a mature, well-managed vendor ecosystem is that teams can begin to **self-organize** around shared engineering or delivery problems.
-Rather than waiting for direction from government staff, vendors can form cross-vendor working groups to solve problems together.
+Rather than waiting for direction from government staff, vendors can form cross-vendor working groups to collaborate on solving problems together.

 Examples: